 Additional guidance on the definitions of “comparable work” and “equal pay” can be found can be found in Section 4 of the Massachusetts Attorney General’s official guidance on the amendment.

-Permissible Variations in Pay for Comparable Work
+Permissible Variations in Pay

 All said, MEPA permits differences in pay for comparable work only when based upon: